igloo-project/igloo-doc/source/release-notes/migration/Migrating-to-0.12.md

  * `AccessDeniedPage` is now accessed whenever a Wicket authorization error occurs.
  * It is now clearer that `AccessDeniedPage` is **not** used when an anonymous user tries to access a protected resource.
  * OWSI-Core's own redirection mechanism has been deprecated in favor of more standard ones (Wicket's and Spring Security's).
-On this particular subject, see [UI Redirecting](../howtos/UI-Redirecting.html).
+On this particular subject, see {ref}`UI Redirecting <ui-redirecting>`.

 In order for your application to continue to work properly: